-PREREQUISITES: Introduction to the Bible CLASS LEVEL: 300 RECOMMENDED CLASS SIZE: 30
+PREREQUISITES: Introduction to the Bible, Inquiry Seminar OR Western Humanities in Christian Perspective III CLASS LEVEL: 300 RECOMMENDED CLASS SIZE: 30

 - 1. Explain the processes of biblical exegesis and hermeneutics. - 2.
 Apply scripture to contemporary situations in a manner that appreciates the complexity of this task.